 While we lived in Texas, a wonderful friend of mine kindly showed us how she makes her famous pies.
 The one she’s most famous for?
-Apple Pie – the quintessential American dessert!
+Her apple pie recipe – the quintessential American dessert!

 With all of her tips and this no-fail recipe, we can guarantee that this apple pie recipe will be perfect for your upcoming fall, Thanksgiving or Christmas gatherings and is sure to steal the show.